Coconut oil can help reduce hair damage (protein loss) by up to 39%, helping to stop your hair from falling out (1).

 - Hot Water

 - Plastic Shower Cap

-Begin by adding 1 cup of olive oil to a heat-safe bottle.
+Begin by adding 1 cup of coconut oil to a heat-safe bottle.

 Set the bottle of oil aside, and bring a pot of water to boil.